Kidz Bop U.S. Tour Starts In April, Taking Over U.K. Charts

 Kidz Bop’s recent album, Kidz Bop 34, has become a huge hit in the U.S. The album features the kids’ covers of some of the most popular songs and Billboard chart toppers such as Sia’s “The Greatest,” DJ Snake and Bieber’s “Let Me Love You,” Bruno Mars’s “24K Magic,” and many other contemporary hits.

-RT if you’re spending the weekend with your very best friends!???? pic.twitter.com/0w6ubozhPG
+RT if you're spending the weekend with your very best friends! ???? pic.twitter.com/0w6ubozhPG

 — KIDZ BOP (@KIDZBOP) March 4, 2017